 There are a number of businesses out there that offer automation.
 Some we’ve liked using are:

 Although our platform doesn’t offer full email automation, we do have templates and custom segmented lists within your Dashboard.
 Making it easier to craft a message that works.
 EventConnect has also automated certain marketing emails on your behalf to help increase performance and experience.
 Book a demo to see it in action.

 This service includes a reminder system that sends out behaviour-based messaging depending on a user’s interactions.
 So, for example, if a hotel block cutoff is approaching and a team has a low rate of reservations, our system automatically sends out a reminder email encouraging them to book rooms.
 It may sound like a simple fix but this automation has proven to be incredibly efficient and boasts a high booking rate amongst all sport types.

 This is one of the largest arenas for you to market your business.
 Of the 4.1Billion internet users in the world over 3.2Billion are active social media users, 2.9Billion of which are mobile social media users.
 That’s roughly a third of the Earth’s population using and viewing social media.

 It’s not too late if you haven’t already jumped on the viral bandwagon.
 But it’s very important to create on online social presence.
-It’s so important, we’ve dedicated an entire article to how you can leverage social media to market your events.
+We’ve touched on this and more in our article on sports tournament marketing.